Skip to content

 Barbara Rider Colloquium 2025: Hidden Occupations

-We’ll be diving deep into the “Hidden Occupations” that are often overlooked yet crucial to holistic care.
-This event will shine a spotlight on essential topics that span all populations and practice areas, with topics on the areas of sexuality and intimacy, cultural considerations, gender-affirming care, neurogenic bowel and bladder, pediatric pelvic floor dysfunction, screen time, stress management, and compassion fatigue.
-See session descriptions for abstracts and speaker bios!
-Other highlights include poster sessions of the baccalaureate projects completed by our OTA students.
+This year’s Colloquium explored “Hidden Occupations” the often-overlooked yet vital areas of practice that contribute to truly holistic care.
+The event highlighted essential topics relevant across all populations and practice settings, including sexuality and intimacy, cultural considerations, gender-affirming care, neurogenic bowel and bladder, pediatric pelvic floor dysfunction, screen time, stress management, and compassion fatigue.

 Previous Keynote Sessions